tigersizer/cluster-test/cluster-test-01VirtualBoxTemplateVM.md

     - You're on your own for "Monitor Count"; I have only one.
 - Storage settings
     - Select the DVD icon under "Controller IDE", the press the other DVD icon on the right.
-    - Pick your OS installation ISO, which we [have not downloaded, yet](#CentOS).
+    - Pick your OS installation ISO, which we [have not downloaded, yet](cluster-test-02CentOSTemplateVM.md).
 - Network settings:
     - Adapter 1 tab.
 Select "Bridged Adapter" for "Attached To".

-Now it's ready to fire up - except we need the ISO...
+Now it's ready to fire up - [except we need that ISO...](cluster-test-02CentOSTemplateVM.md)